 “Spare the rod, spoil the child.”
-We all know this ancient wisdom, but it must be used with extreme caution.
-Many studies have shown that using violence, even in a mild form, only creates fear and may do nothing to better a child.
-It can be tough at times, but always keep your composure.
+We all know this ancient wisdom, but it must be used with caution.
+Studies have shown that using violence, even in a mild form, only creates fear and may do nothing to better a child.
+It can be tough at times but always keep your composure.
 If need be, walk away.
-Using your mind, and not always your hands, might be the best way to discipline.
+Using your mind and not always your hands might be the best way to discipline.

-Every child has things he does not want to do.
-It could be brushing his teeth, going to bed on time, or taking a bath.
-Of course all these things have to be done and the daily battle can become a drag.
-Try a little compromise instead of always verbally forcing them.
-When “Son, it’s time to brush your teeth” is met with an escape down the hall, grab his favorite toy and say “Mr. Rex is coming with you, so he can brush his teeth too!”
+Try a little compromise instead of always verbally forcing them to do something they don’t want to do.
+When “Son, it’s time to brush your teeth” is met with an escape down the hall, grab his favorite toy and say, “Mr. Rex is coming with you, so he can brush his teeth too!”
 Suddenly it has become fun, and your son is happily brushing his teeth with Mr. Rex by his side.
 Compromise and improvise when appropriate.

 8. The Take Away

 Every child has something near and dear to them.
-It is not underhanded for that item to come into play if needed.
 Favorite stuffed animals, cell phones, gaming devices, etc. can all be used to your benefit.
 If your warnings have fallen on deaf ears, take an item away for a stated time and let your child once again learn that actions have consequences.

-“Head ‘em off at the pass,” the old cowboys used to say.
 As a parent, you most likely know your child better than they know themselves.
 Use that insight to stop potential problems before they ever occur.
-Talk openly with your child on a daily basis.
 Reward her for the many great things she does.
 Praise her with lots of love for her achievements.
 Building a high level of trust and understanding with your child will prevent a great deal of issues that would require a discipline tactic.
-As the saying goes, “An ounce of prevention is worth a pound of cure”.
+As the saying goes, “An ounce of prevention is worth a pound of cure.”